CompositionalIT/SAFE-Dojo/Instructions.md

 ## 2. Add shared code

-In this task, you'll take some validation code which already exists on the backend service and use it within your front end application.
+In this task, you'll take some validation code which already exists on the backend service and use it within your front-end application.
 By the end of this task, you'll have an understanding of how code can be shared between an F# service and a Fable web application

 2.1 Navigate to ```src/Client/App.fs```.
 Look in the ```update``` function and examine the ```PostcodeChanged``` message handler.
 This code runs whenever the user changes the postcode field.